DOK-ING Loox

-The name XD came from oddly shaped rear lights ("X" shaped) and "D" beginning letter of the company's name.(they've changed the name since then) Loox can travel over 250 km on a single charge with lithium iron phosphate batteries.
+The name XD came from oddly shaped rear lights (X-shaped) and "D" beginning letter of the company's name.(they have changed the name since then) Loox can travel over 250 km on a single charge with lithium iron phosphate batteries.
 The car has a low drag coefficient factor of only 0.35.
 Other features include 360 degree airbags, an integrated safety system for electric stability, ABS brakes and power steering.
 The XD4 can go from 0–100 km in 4.2 seconds.
 Currently, the only planned non-Croatian part will be the 32 kWh battery which can go for 200-250 kilometers with a charge time of between three and eight hours.
 The first prototype was completed at the beginning of 2010 and as of 2010 serial production was planned to start in 2012.
 DOK-ING first exhibited the car at the 2010 Geneva Motor Show.

 DOK-ING is a privately owned Croatian company, established in the late 1991 for the production of robotic Unmanned Ground Vehicles (UGV's) for unexploded ordnance removal, firefighting, and underground mining.